• Share this on:

 Avoid pesticide residues and contaminants

-Pesticide residues are one of the crucial issues for fruit and vegetable suppliers.
-To avoid health and environmental damage, the European Union has set maximum residue levels (MRLs) for pesticides in and on food products.
+Pesticide residues are an important issue for fruit and vegetable suppliers, including fresh strawberries.
+To avoid damage to health and environment, the European Union has set maximum residue levels (MRLs) for pesticides in and on food products.
 Fresh strawberries containing more pesticides than allowed will be withdrawn from the market.
 The same goes if your product contains contaminants such as heavy metals.

-Strawberries lead the list of the 2021 Environmental Working Group’s ‘dirty dozen’ of the most contaminated fruit.
-Furthermore, pesticide residues on strawberries are also a main concern for consumers.
+Strawberries are known for containing mixtures of pesticides.
+They are second on the list of the Environmental Working Group’s ‘The 2025 Dirty Dozen’ of the most contaminated fruit and vegetables.
+In 2024, the Pesticide Action Network found 12 different fungicides and insecticides in 13 samples in Dutch supermarkets.
+Although only one sample exceeded the MRL, this is still a big concern for consumers.
 Strict regulations and product reputation require you to pay extra attention to reducing pesticide use.

-Note that retailers in several EU Member States such Germany, the Netherlands and Austria, as well as the United Kingdom, use MRLs that are stricter than the MRLs laid down in European legislation.
+Note that retailers in several EU Member States use retailers’ MRL requirements that are stricter than the ones laid down in European legislation.
+These include Germany, the Netherlands and Austria, as well as the United Kingdom,

 Tips: